 Put those clips in your media kit with links.
 Radio and TV producers will often look at these to see how you come across before booking you as a guest.

 Also include the media logos of the outlets you’ve appeared in with as ‘As featured on’ or ‘As seen in’.
+If you’ve been featured in a lot of media, just select some key outlets.
 This gives you massive credibility, not only to the media but also your customers.
 It tells the journalist that you know what you’re doing and that they can trust you to offer a great quote or be a charismatic guest.
+Put this somewhere prominent on your website.
+I put mine in the header/banner area of the website you’re looking at now and it appears on every page that someone visits.

 Don’t worry if you haven’t had any media experience, but if you have your own media channel such as Youtube or a blog, put a link to that.
 Nowadays everyone can – and should – be a publisher.

-Remember: Put all of this information on the web page or pages themselves, and include it as a downloadable PDF.
-You can hire a designer at a reasonable rate to make your media kit look snazzy.
+You could also put this information on a web page or pages or put it all (except media coverage which is constantly changing as you continue to get featured) into a single downloadable PDF.
+You can do this yourself or hire a designer at a reasonable rate to make your media kit look snazzy.

 So, what are you waiting for?
 Go and get your media kit sorted out!